SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 #### Phrase 1

 The general structure is *support + vaccine/medicine development + developing countries*.
+Under *support* we include terms for financial resources, development partnerships, assistance and sharing.
 Note that here, `development` is combined within phrases (e.g. `development aid OR development fund`) because it is also a part of "vaccine development".

 ``` Ceylon =
 TS =